KxSystems/docs/docs/ref/where.md

 ## Dictionary whose values are non-negative integers

 returns a list of keys repeated as many times as the corresponding value.
-(If a list is viewed as a mapping from indices to entries, than the definition for the integer list above is a special case.)

 ```q
 q)d:`amr`ibm`msft!2 3 1